gardener/dependency-watchdog/README.md

 See our documentation in the /docs repository, please [find the index here](docs/README.md).

-**Gardener Setup**

-Dependency watchdog prober runs as a central component in the garden namespace of a seed cluster.
-A seed cluster hosts the control planes for several shoot clusters setup and running in dedicated shoot-control namespaces.
-Prober will have access to the internal and external KubeConfig required to connect to the Kube Apiserver runnning in each of the shoot-control namespaces.
-A dedicated prober instance will be created per shoot which will run asynchronously as long as the shoot control plane is up and running.

 ## Feedback and Support

 We always look forward to active community engagement.